Project info

 Why we are committed to the project

-We have planted small trees on the school grounds ourselves, which the children take care of for us.
-This makes us feel very connected to the school, the children and James and Lillian.
+Back then, we planted small trees on the school grounds ourselves, and the children take care of them for us.
+This makes us feel very connected to the school, the children, and James and Lillian.